Powerman Arizona Desert Classic

 See the loop with mtb. section here

-Aid Stations: Located every mile with Lemon-Lime Gatorade Endurance Forumula and Water and Pepsi.
+Aid Stations: Located every mile with Lemon-Lime Gatorade Endurance Formula and Water

 The course will be clearly marked with flags and cones.